kitex-contrib/codec-dubbo/README_ENG.md

 		server.WithRegistryInfo(&kitex_registry.Info{
 		    Tags: map[string]string{
 			    registries.DubboServiceInterfaceKey: intfName,
-				// application value shoule be consistent with ApplicationConfig set in dubbo, this is only an example registries.DubboServiceApplicationKey: "application-name",
+				// application value should be consistent with ApplicationConfig set in dubbo, this is only an example registries.DubboServiceApplicationKey: "application-name",
             }
         }),